-- helping the Board oversee the Company's corporate accounting and financial reporting processes; - managing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit the Company's financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters;

-(1) Ms. Mamuszka was appointed to the Board in May 2020 and appointed to the Compensation Committee in December 2020.
+- helping the Board oversee the Company's corporate accounting and financial reporting processes; - managing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit the Company's financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing related person transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually, that describes our internal quality control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; - approving, or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm; - reviewing and discussing with our management and our auditors, as appropriate, our guidelines and policies with respect to risk assessment and risk management, including our major financial risk exposures and the steps taken by management to identify, monitor and control exposures to strategic, financial, operational, regulatory and other risks inherit in our business, which includes cybersecurity risks; and - reviewing reports from management and our auditors regarding the adequacy and effectiveness of our procedures to monitor and ensure compliance with our legal and regulatory responsibilities, including our disclosure controls and procedures, as well as our Code of Business Conduct and Ethics, and regarding legal matters and compliance with legal and regulatory requirements that may have a material effect on our business, financial statements or compliance policies, including any material reports or inquiries from regulatory or governmental agencies.

-(2) Dr. Linney was appointed to the Board in May 2020 and appointed to the Nominating and Corporate Governance Committee in December 2020.

-(3) Mr. Wang resigned from the Board, the Compensation Committee and the Nominating and Corporate Governance Committee in May 2020.
-Below is a description of each committee of the Board.

-- reviewing related person transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually, that describes our internal quality control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; and - approving, or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm.

-The Audit Committee is currently composed of three directors: Mr. Twomey, Dr. Luderer and Dr. Barker.
-The Audit Committee met five times during the fiscal year.
+The Audit Committee is currently composed of three directors: Mr. Twomey, Dr. Luderer and Mr. Wong.
 The Board has adopted a written Audit Committee charter that is available to stockholders on the Company's website at www.bionanogenomics.com.
-The information on our website is not incorporated by reference into this proxy statement or our Annual Report for fiscal year 2020.
+The information on our website is not incorporated by reference into this proxy statement or our Annual Report for fiscal year 2021.